james-prodopen/emcmd/commands/jira-comment-blockers.md

 - **Technical blockers** - Infrastructure issues, environment problems, access issues
 - **Resource blockers** - Waiting for design, waiting for requirements, waiting for product management, waiting for approval
 - **Third-party blockers** - Vendor delays, API issues, external service problems
-- **Review blockers** - Waiting for code review, waiting for QA, waiting for stakeholder approval
+- **Review blockers** - Waiting on any sort of review, e.g. waiting for code review, waiting for QA, waiting for stakeholder approval

 ## Output

 Report **only blocked work items** (do not include unblocked items in the summary).
-For each blocked item: work item key, summary, and **concise blocker summary** extracted from comments (e.g., "Blocked by: waiting on API access from Platform team", "Blocked by: infrastructure issues in staging environment", "Blocked by: pending design approval from Product")
+For each blocked item: work item key, summary, URL (generated using format: `https://{jira_site}/browse/{key}`) and **concise blocker summary** extracted from comments (e.g., "Blocked by: waiting on API access from Platform team", "Blocked by: infrastructure issues in staging environment", "Blocked by: pending design approval from Product")

 ## Dependencies